mozilla/moztrap/docs/standards.rst

 4. Other third-party module imports.

-5. Imports from other modules in Case Conductor.
+5. Imports from other modules in MozTrap.

 Within each group, order imports alphabetically.

-For imports from within Case Conductor, use explicit relative imports for imports from the same package or the parent package (i.e. where the explicit relative import path begins with one or two dots).
+For imports from within MozTrap, use explicit relative imports for imports from the same package or the parent package (i.e. where the explicit relative import path begins with one or two dots).
 For more distant imports, it's usually more readable to give the full absolute path.
 Thus, for code in